iter8-tools/docs/docs/tutorials/load-test-grpc/basicusage.md

 --set SLOs.grpc/latency/p'97\.5'=200
 ```

-When you set SLOs as shown above, the following conditions are validated.
+In the above setting, the following SLOs will be validated.

 - error rate is 0
 - mean latency is under 50 msec